tstatler/doctools/guides/node/cli/download/README.md

 	</tr>
 	<tr>
 	    <td><code>--ver</code></td>
 	    <td>The version of the application to download.
-If omitted, the source files for the currently deployed and active versions are downloaded.</td>
+If omitted, the currently deployed and active version is downloaded.</td>
 	</tr>
 	<tr>
 	    <td><code>--path</code></td>
 	    <td>An existing local path to save downloaded application source files.
-If omitted, the path </td>
+If omitted, files are saved to the current working directory. </td>
 	</tr>
 	<tr>
 	    <td><code>appname</code></td>
 	    <td>The name of the application.
-If omitted, you must run the command from the application's root directory, or specify the application's directory with the <code>-d</code> option.</td>
+If omitted, you must run the command from the application's root directory, or specify the application's directory with the <code>-d</code> or <code>--directory</code> options.</td>
 	</tr>
     </tbody>
 </table>

 ## Examples

+Downloads the currently deployed and active version of the application named **testapp** to the current working directory:

     $ acs download testapp
     ACS: Appcelerator Cloud Services Command-Line Interface, version 1.0.12